atlasexpeditions/openobserver_pi/README.md

 Open Observer is an open-source OpenCPN plugin for structured marine observations.

-It helps mariners, expedition teams, citizen-science projects and researchers record observations at sea with consistent manual inputs, vessel data, positions, timestamps and configurable project protocols.
+It helps mariners, expedition teams, citizen-science projects and researchers record observations at sea with consistent manual inputs, automated vessel data, positions, timestamps and configurable project protocols.

 ## Status